octaprog7/CalcFilesControlSum/README.md

 to a file by redirecting the output to a file (> filename.ext)

 ## Command string parameters:
+  - -h, --help            show this help message and exit
+  - -c CHECK_FILE, --check_file CHECK_FILE
+                        Name of the source file of checksums for checking files.
+Type: cfcs [opt] > filename.ext to produce check file filename.ext in current working dir!
-  - --src - the checksums of the files in this folder are calculated.
-Default - current working dir.
+  - -s SRC, --src SRC     Folder in which checksums of files are calculated.
-  - --alg - for calc control sum file (SHA1, SHA224, SHA256, SHA384, SHA512, MD5).
-Default - MD5
+  - -a ALG, --alg ALG     Algorithm for calculating the checksum.
+For example MD5, SHA1, SHA224, SHA256, SHA384, SHA512.
+Default
-  - --ext - File name templates, according to which the checksum of the file will be calculated.
-  - --check_file - Name of the source file of checksums for checking files.
-If this option is defined, then the rest do not need to be defined!
+                        value: md5
+  - -e EXT, --ext EXT     Pattern string for filename matching check!
+Filters out files subject to checksum calculation.
+For
+                        example: "*.zip,*.rar,*.txt"

 ## Example:
 - ```cfcs --src=/home/username --alg=sha1 --ext="*.rar,*.avi,*.bmp" (writing checksum information to stdout).```